 - Swiss cheese: Thin slices, and again, Swiss isn’t written in stone.

 I love brushing these baked ham and cheese pinwheels with this zesty sauce just before finishing in the oven.
 It adds another layer of flavor that you miss if you don’t use it!
 It’s made with melted butter, Dijon mustard, Worcestershire sauce, and the option of minced onions and poppy seeds to top it off.

 As mentioned above, baked ham and cheese pinwheels using Swiss cheese are just one combination.
 Get creative and find the duo that you like best.
-You may also decide to make a few different kinds the next time you throw a party, and that way you’ll have a variety on the table.
-Start with pizza pinwheels and go from there!

 - Roast beef